 But mostly, friends and families gather in front of the TV to watch the ‘Uvas’ (‘the grapes’) being broadcast live from the city, usually from Madrid for the Spanish TV channels and Praza do Obradoiro in Santiago de Compostela for the Galician TV.
-After the grapes, it is time to hit the town for a bit of dancing and socialising.
+After the grapes, usually, it is time to hit the town for a bit of dancing and socialising but this will have to wait until next year.

 Wearing red underwear on New Year’s Eve is another popular tradition in Spain, also believed to bring luck (and love!) in the New Year.